mickem/nscp-docs/manual/checks.rst

  Checks
 #######

 Using NSClient++ is checks is also pretty straight forward but at the same time not.
-They have for the most part been designed to "just work".
-Now this might be fine if you just want base-line monitoring for most people though this will not be sufficient.
+Most check have what is referd to as sensible defaults this meand without arguments moct checks will do "something" that is "sensible".
+This means that to get you started check_cpu will just work as-is.
+But when you need to do something slightly different you have to start to use the check expressions.

-NSClient++ has been around for a long time and the syntax for the checks has changed over time.
+It is important to note that NSClient++ has been around for a long time and the syntax for the checks has changed over time.
-With version 0.4.2 an effort was made to harmonize and rewrite this thus in all subsequent version the syntax is new.
+With version 0.4.2 an effort was made to harmonize and rewrite this thus in all subsequent version the syntax is new but on the other hand the syntax is  the same in all checks and farily future proof so hopefully the checks you write to day will be around for a long time.
-There is a lot of old out dated information about there about the old syntax which is: plain wrong.
-So most likely if you find some other information which talks about MaxWarn and the like: just ignore it.
+There is a lot of old out dated information about there about the old syntax which is: plain wrong so if you find something about max-warn, filter+ or such: just forget all about it.

 Check basics
 ------------